 Gaspé Peninsula Getaway – 9 Days

-Things get wilder, greener, and rockier as you near the tip of the Gaspé Peninsula.
-The wind tastes salty, and suddenly cliffs appear like spears out of the cold Gulf.
 One of the world’s must-sees according to National Geographic Traveler, ‘La Gaspésie’ holds too much natural beauty for one small spit.
-We’ll discover the distinct French-English culture of the of the kind people who call this little headland home.
+Join us to discover rock, wilderness, and the distinct French-English culture of the people who call this little headland home.

-Saint-Jean-Port-Joli is the woodcarver’s capital of Quebec.
-We stop to admire the handiwork of these talented artisans.
-A boat ride to Percé Rock, one of the largest natural arches in the world, overworks our cameras!
-More than 400 million years old, colonies of seabirds nest on top of the iconic red-gold limestone arch (linked to the mainland at low tide by a sandbar).
+A stop in Saint-Jean-Port-Joli, the woodcarver capital of Quebec, before we try on our sea legs!
+A boat takes us to Percé Rock, Canada’s iconic 400-million-year-old red-gold limestone arch.
 Nearby Bonaventure Island is home to the largest gannet colony in North America.
-Paspébiac Bank Historic Site brings the Gaspésie fishing story to life with net-mending and shipbuilding demonstrations in centuries-old buildings.
+Paspébiac Bank Historic Site brings the Gaspésie fishing story to life with net-mending and shipbuilding in centuries-old buildings.

-The bohemian town of Tadoussac, where the Saguenay River meets the Saint Lawrence, is one of the best spots to glimpse belugas and minkes from shore (because this is where you’ll also find swarms of krill).
-Cruise offshore to see these giants up close.
+The bohemian town of Tadoussac, where the Saguenay River meets the St. Lawrence, is one of the best spots to glimpse belugas and minkes from shore.
+An offshore cruise lets us see these giants up close.

-A guided tour of Quebec City, one of the most beautiful cities in North America, fills our souls with old-world charm, exquisite dining, and boutiques.
+A guided tour of Quebec City, one of the most beautiful cities in North America, finishes the tour and fills our souls with old-world charm, exquisite dining, and boutiques.

 Parc national de l’Île-Bonaventure-et-du-Rocher-Percé